Skip to content

 These logs mean that one of the nodes on the network refused a connection to your node.

-Wait for your node to crawl more nodes on the network; you do not need to do anything to address these errors.
+Wait for your node to crawl more nodes on the network; you do not need to do anything manually to address these errors.

-Check the sync status of Heimdall:
+Check the sync status of Heimdall using the following command:

 curl localhost:26657/status

-In the output, the catching_up value is:
+In the output, the catching_up signifies the following:

-• true — the Heimdall service is syncing.
+• true: The Heimdall service is syncing.

-• false — the Heimdall service is fully synced.
+• false: The Heimdall service is fully synced.

 Wait for the Heimdall service to sync fully.